Glossary

 Key Accounting Standards You Should Know

-- IFRS 15 – Revenue from Contracts with Customers: This standard provides a comprehensive framework for revenue recognition, ensuring that revenue is recognized in a manner that reflects the transfer of goods or services to customers.
+• IFRS 15 – Revenue from Contracts with Customers: This standard provides a comprehensive framework for revenue recognition that truly reflects the transfer of goods or services to customers.

-- GAAP Revenue Recognition: Under Generally Accepted Accounting Principles (GAAP), revenue is recognized when it is realized or realizable and earned, regardless of when cash is received.
+• GAAP Revenue Recognition: Revenue is recognized, under Generally Accepted Accounting Principles (GAAP).
+It is realized or realizable and earned, and not as per when cash is received.

-- IAS 1 – Presentation of Financial Statements: This standard sets out the overall requirements for the presentation of financial statements, guidelines for their structure, and minimum requirements for their content.
+• IAS 1 – Presentation of Financial Statements: This sets out the requirements fof financial statements, guidelines and structure.

 How Accounting Standards Impact Businesses